 - Heat water and sugar until boiling and sugar is dissolved (about 4 minutes on high)

-- Add the lime juice and whisk well.
+Add the lime and lemon juice and whisk well.

 - Pour into storage jar with fresh mint leaves inserted.